Language certificates for the study programme

 Proof must be provided by:

-4. successful participation in a course at the university that imparts at least the knowledge described in number 2,
+4. successful completion of a university course that imparts knowledge equivalent to that specified in point 2,

-5. certificates of at least two years' attendance at a foreign school in the respective language,
+5. Certificates confirming at least two years’ attendance at a foreign school where lessons were conducted in the relevant language,

-Subject-related basic knowledge and subject-related knowledge of Greek, Hebrew or Latin are proven by successful participation in courses offered by the university, by proof in accordance with numbers 1 to 6 or by proof of the Graecum, the Hebraicum, the Kleines Latinum, the Latinum or the Grosses Latinum.
-Proof must be provided by the end of the Master's degree programme at the latest."
+Basic subject-specific knowledge and subject-specific knowledge in Greek, Hebrew or Latin are demonstrated by successful participation in relevant courses offered by the university, by evidence in accordance with points 1 to 6, or by proof of the Graecum, the Hebraicum, the Kleines Latinum, the Latinum or the Großes Latinum.
+These must be demonstrated by the end of the Master’s programme at the latest."

 Access regulations